 - Four Great Kids' Cookbooks - a few excellent cookbooks to help you get started.
 Some are great for pre-schoolers (complete with pictorial recipes/instructions they can follow easily) and some will take you into the older years.

-- Twenty Top Shelf Kids' Books About Growing, Cooking and Eating Food - a big round up of all our family's favorites plus some great recommendations from friends.
+- 22Terific Kids' Books About Growing, Cooking and Eating Food - a big round up of all our family's favorites plus some great recommendations from friends.

 Please add your own thoughts and any recommendations you have on approach, books, tools, etc., via comments.